shethlab/PerceptDataAnalysis/README.md

     - Estimated runtime: 3-5 seconds

 ## Supplementary Video
 Run the script "plot_video" (type "help plot_video" in the command window for specific function operation).
-This generates a video of the ____.
+This generates a video of the patient's treatment course over time, with three metricd (Cosinor R2, linear AR R2, and sample entropy) plotted and background shading representing treatment status.
+Above these timelines is plotted the daily template.